RoniPal/RX-Mat-Pro/README.md

-# 📦 Smart Yoga Mat App – Submission Package
+# 📦 RX Mat Pro App – Submission Package
 A mobile application that simulates the connection, control, update, and analytics features for a Smart Yoga Mat using React Native and Firebase Firestore.
 It supports visual UI simulation of Bluetooth/Wi-Fi connectivity, OTA updates, session controls, and product showcase.

 ## 📱 Features